Ring the Alarm: Music video

-The video starts with Knowles laying on a table, lit with a flashing bright red light.
+The video starts with Beyoncé laying on a table, lit with a flashing bright red light.
 While a siren is blaring, she half-stands and sings while dancing on the table.
 She proceeds to an interrogation room similar to the one in the film Basic Instinct.
-Knowles sings the first verse in a house with a seashore backdrop.
+Beyoncé sings the first verse in a house with a seashore backdrop.
 She wants to escape, and struggles with masked and uniformed guards in a hallway.
 She is then returned to the interrogation room.
 In between cuts, she sings in a corner of a room, is seen reflected in a mirror while screaming, and among a group of reporters.
-As the song closes, Knowles is shown crying.
-The video ends with a close-up view of Knowles putting on red lipstick.
+As the song closes, Beyoncé is shown crying.
+The video ends with a close-up view of Beyoncé putting on red lipstick.
 The scene shows only her lips.

 The music video gained mostly mixed reviews from critics.
 Andy Kellman of AllMusic wrote that it "invited all kinds of perplexed analysis".
-Jose Antonio Vargas of The Washington Post described Knowles' persona as a "ranting, angry woman".
+Jose Antonio Vargas of The Washington Post described Beyoncé's persona as a "ranting, angry woman".
 Elizabeth Goodman of Rolling Stone speculated that the use of guards in riot gear is a reference to Alias.
 Tom Breihan of The Village Voice described the clip as a "quick-and-dirty" video and a "fast montage of disconnected and disconnecting images".
 Blogger Roger Friedman of Fox News called it a "bizarre video depicting a wildly angry and unappealing Beyoncé telling off someone (maybe Jay-Z?) for cheating as if she were an enraged guest on Maury Povich."
 The staff members of Pitchfork Media included the music video at number twenty-one on the list of Top 25 Music Videos of 2006.
 Ryan Dombal further wrote that it was "Almost as good as Basic Instinct 2: Risk Addiction".
 In 2013, John Boone and Jennifer Cady of E!
-Online placed the video at number six on their list of Knowles' ten best music videos.
+Online placed the video at number six on their list of Beyoncé's ten best music videos.